+what technical clauses need to be in the Superintendent's employment contract:

+Superintendent Contract Term Considerations for the Board Explan nation, Special Considerations, and Resources

+Technical clauses (common in contracts) technic imployment contract contains any of the following all provisions, have the Board Attorney and intendent's attorney reviewed them?

+1. Notice

-■ What technical clauses need to be in the Superintendent's employment contract?
-Superintendent Contract Term Explanation, Special Considerations, and Res esources Considerations for the Board Technical clauses (common in If the employment contract contains any of the following technical provisions, have the Board Attorney contracts) and Superintendent's attorney reviewed them?
-1. Notice 2.
-Applicable law 3.
-Headings and numbers 4.
-Complete understanding, i.e., do the Board members and Superintendent share the same understanding of the various provisions written in the employment contract?
-5. Counterparts 6.
-Effect of Policy Amendments 7.
-Severability 8.
-Advice of Counsel
+2. Applicable law

+3. Headings and numbers

+4. Complete understanding, i.e., do the Board members and Superintendent share the same understanding of the various provisions written in the employment contract?

+5. Counterparts

+6. Effect of Policy Amendments

+7. Severability

+8. Advice of Counsel